dustinpfister/blog_posts/_posts/threejs-examples-tree.md

 ## 5 - Conclusion

-I might get around to making a few more additional changes to these models at some point in the future, but only if I start to actually use this in a project or two.
+I might get around to making a few more additional changes to this model at some point in the future, but only if I start to actually use this in a project or two.
+As of the last time I edited this post I can not say that I made these kinds of models this way anymore in the from of a class, but rather returning a public API with a create method.
+So that is one thing that I might change at some point, but there is also maybe adding some additional features when it comes to updating the state of the tree when it comes to making it a but animated.
+I can not say that this is a feature that I would use often though so maybe doing something like that would prove to be wasting time adding features that I do not really want or need, or can be part of the application code.

 I hope to get around to making some more three js examples in the near future as they prove to be quick, simple, basic projects at least when it comes to the ones that I like to make thus far.
 I have forgot how fun it can be to make these kinds of projects, and when I keep things simple progress and move along fast.